 The Math with Confidence series will eventually cover kindergarten through sixth grade.
-Courses for kindergarten through second grade are available as of August 2022, with the next two courses following at a rate of one per year.
+Courses for kindergarten through third grade are available as of May 2023, with the next course slated for release in 2024.

 These comprehensive math courses use hands-on, interactive lessons to help children learn math concepts and master their math facts.
 Each course has a full-color student workbook (two student workbooks for third grade) and a black-and-white instructor guide.

 While these are hands-on courses, they don’t require expensive manipulatives, and you will use many of the same manipulatives for both kindergarten and first grade.
 The instructor guides tell you how to put together your own math kit of manipulatives for each course.

-Blackline masters at the back of the instructor guides can be used to create the pattern blocks, coins, and bills (paper money) as well as two-dimensional versions of centimeter squares and base-ten blocks (which can be used in place of the three-dimensional items).
+Blackline masters at the back of the instructor guides can be used to create the pattern blocks, fraction circles, coins, and bills (paper money) as well as two-dimensional versions of centimeter squares and base-ten blocks (which can be used in place of the three-dimensional items).
 Personally, because of both durability and the time it takes to print, laminate, and cut everything out, I'd be more likely to buy items like pattern blocks and centimeter cubes.
 Wooden or plastic shapes are also easier for children to handle.
 It's important to point out that the blackline master coin and bill pages show plain money without symbols or words for any particular country or type of currency.
 This might be useful in some situations, but most children will do best working with real money.

 The blackline masters also include pages with a ten-frame and a hundred chart that will be used in kindergarten and first grade with some of the manipulatives.
 Blackline masters for second grade include a place-value chart, number line, fraction bars, and other visual aids and manipulatives.
 The third-grade course adds frequently-used blackline masters for memory work, “How to Read Word Problems, and multiplication.
-I would recommend laminating some of these pages since they will be used frequently.
+I would recommend laminating the pages that will be used frequently.